mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

 But this seeming interchangeability – [because `1` and `0` can also be used as `True` and `False`](/blog/pydonts/truthy-falsy-and-bool) – unlocked even more things for me.
 Using Booleans as integers helps you write data-driven conditionals.

-I've also written about [data-driven conditionals before](/blog/why-apl-is-a-language-worth-knowing#data-driven-conditionals), but I can also show you an example.
+I've also written about [data-driven conditionals before](/blog/why-apl-is-a-language-worth-knowing#data-driven-conditionals), but I can also show you an example here.
 Consider this standard Python code:

 ```py